 The NOAA procedures for investigating claims of a violation of scientific integrity have strengths and weaknesses.
-The policy contains a detailed, multi-stage process.
-However, it doesn't afford as many rights as it should to the parties involved; it also fails to address the consequences of what happens when scientific integrity is compromised.
+The policy and the Handbook contain a detailed, multi-stage process.
+However, NOAA doesn't afford as many rights as it should to the parties involved; it also fails to address the consequences of what happens when scientific integrity is compromised.

-WHAT DOES THE POLICY GOVERN?
+3 WHAT DOES THE POLICY GOVERN?

-The NOAA policy is strong primarily because it defines scientific integrity as follows: "The condition resulting from adherence to professional values and practices when conducting and applying the results of science that ensures objectivity, clarity and reproducibility, and that provides insulation from bias, fabrication, falsification, plagiarism, interference, censorship, and inadequate procedural and information security" (SIP § 3).
+The NOAA policy is strong primarily because it defines scientific integrity as follows: "The adherence to professional practices, ethical behavior, and the principles of honesty and objectivity when conducting, managing, using the results of, and communicating about science and scientific activities.
+Inclusivity, transparency, and protection from inappropriate influence are hallmarks of scientific integrity" (SIP § 3.21).